 TGbe editor: please find below the changes related to CID 23087

-NOTE 1—Only a Basic Multi-Link element can include a complete profile of a reported STA.
-Therefore, the above definition of a complete profile applies only to a Basic Multi-Link element.
+NOTE 1—The above definition of a complete profile applies only to a Basic Multi-Link element.

 TGbe editor: please find below the changes related to CID 23030

-If an element is included in the STA profile field due to other conditions being satisfied in addition to the ones listed in the tables of 9.3.3 ((PV0) Management frames) as per the indicated rules above, then the element appears after all the applicable elements listed in the tables of 9.3.3 ((PV0) Management frames) for the reported STA.
+If an additional element is included in the STA profile field, other than the ones listed in the tables of 9.3.3 ((PV0) Management frames), then the element shall follow all the applicable elements listed in the tables of 9.3.3 ((PV0) Management frames) for the reported STA.
 When more than one such additional elements are included, they are ordered based on their Element ID and Element ID Extension (if present).